richb-hanover/qStudio-PRQL-Lessons/qStudio-PRQL_Quick_Start_#3.md

 then the one you want.
 The Result pane changes to the desired table.

-### Result window only shows top 1,000 rows of a table.
+### Result window only shows top 1,000 rows of a table

 When you click a table name,
 the Result window shows the first 1000 rows.